DevPhilB/TeaStore/README.md

 - Registry replaced with [Traefik](https://github.com/traefik/traefik),
   a HTTP reverse proxy and load balancer
 - Netty HTTP servers (and client) instead of Jetty servlets
-- Support for HTTP/1.1, HTTP/2 and HTTP/3 (HTTP/3 on UNIX only)
+- Support for HTTP/1.1, HTTP/2 and HTTP/3
 - Full JSON-API instead of JSPs
 - Optimized API paths
 - The database setup includes the data population